Gaming and Leisure Properties, Inc. research snapshot

 Mean-reversion setup

-If GLPI holds $41.20 to $43.00 without a tenant, leverage, or guidance problem, compare price action with dividend coverage, rent coverage, pipeline funding economics, and REIT rate moves.
+If GLPI holds $42.68 to $44.22 without a tenant, leverage, or guidance problem, compare price action with dividend coverage, rent coverage, development funding economics, leverage near 4.8x, and REIT rate moves.

 Do not treat the dividend yield as a hard floor.
-Higher rates or tenant stress can reprice income REITs even when AFFO is stable.
+Higher rates, tenant stress, or iGaming and VGT competition can reprice income REITs even when AFFO is stable.

 Fundamental monitor

-Track AFFO per share, cash rent growth, rent coverage by major tenants, net debt to adjusted EBITDA, pipeline funding of the roughly $1.8 billion commitments, dividend declarations, equity issuance, and guidance revisions.
+Track AFFO per share, cash rent growth, rent coverage by major tenants, net debt to adjusted EBITDA, the $750 million to $800 million 2026 development program, dividend declarations, equity issuance, forward sale settlements, and guidance revisions.

-Reduce confidence if AFFO growth relies mainly on multiple expansion, leverage rises above the 5.0x to 5.5x target range without clear deal spreads, or one tenant drives most incremental risk.
+Reduce confidence if AFFO growth relies mainly on multiple expansion, leverage rises above the 5.0x to 5.5x target range without clear deal spreads, one tenant drives most incremental risk, or share issuance dilutes AFFO per share.

 Investment research summary